 Did you know that 90 percent of customers report they would probably switch to a brand with similar products or pricing if that brand supports a good cause?
-Consumers today know how to vote with their pocketbook, and more and more are choosing companies that support the causes they care about.
-The numbers get even more impressive among Millennials (ages 18-34).
+Consumers today know how to vote with their pocketbook, and more and more are choosing companies that support the causes that resonate with them.
+The numbers get even more impressive among Millennials.

 The implications are clear.
 Cause marketing is not only a powerful way to give your company a competitive edge, it also can be a positive way to contribute to your community by helping others.

 Cause Marketing can be defined as what happens when for-profits team up with non-profits in a way that benefits both.
 When it’s done right, Cause Marketing results in increased brand awareness and greater customer loyalty.
 Non-profits benefit from the time or talent of your support.

 How can you make Cause Marketing part of your business plan?
 First off, choose a cause you care about.
 Make sure that your business and your Cause Marketing align with your personal and professional values.
 By staying true to who you are and what your business stands for, you are in a good position to communicate credibly and authentically to your customers and prospects.

 Before you start using business time and money to support a cause, you should evaluate if the cause is are open to your sponsorship: